 © Robyn Mackenzie | Dreamstime.com

-An often-overlooked but critically necessary nutrient is acetylcholine.
-Since the brain’s ability to create acetylcholine lessens as we age, the answer to how to improve memory may be to simply “feed” your body the nutrients necessary to produce this vital brain chemical, or take an acetylcholine supplement.
+Acetylcholine is an often-overlooked but critically necessary nutrient.
+Since the brain’s ability to create acetylcholine lessens as we age, the answer to how to improve memory may be to simply “feed” your body the nutrients necessary to produce this vital brain chemical.
+That means making sure your diet includes foods bearing “healthy fats”—fatty fish, avocados, and almonds are top sources (see also the “Brain Foods” section below).
+If your diet is lacking in healthy fats, consider taking an acetylcholine supplement.

 What Is Acetylcholine?